zzag/kwin-effects-cube/README.md

 Go to desktop effect settings, and enable the Cube effect.
 Once you've done that, the Cube effect can be activated by pressing `Meta+C` shortcut.

+Note that you will need at least 3 virtual desktops in order to activate the effect.

+Key navigation:

+- `Escape` - quit the effect
+- `Left` and `Right` arrow keys - rotate the cube left or right, respectively
+- `Enter`/`Space`/`Return` - switch to the currently viewed desktop

 ## Installation